gradle/declarative-gradle/ROADMAP.md

 ## Project Board

 We have a [project board](https://github.com/orgs/gradle/projects/96) published on GitHub Project.
-It captures the key EPICs in this project.
+It captures the main initiatives and EPICs in this project.

 ## Key Milestones

 ### First Alpha Release

-First release bits that can be evaluated with limited functionality, and with support by the team.
+Scope: Declarative Gradle can be evaluated with limited functionality and with support from the team.
+This includes:
-This include the alpha release of the Declarative Gradle plugins, and also basic integrations, demos and documentation.
+the alpha release of the Declarative Gradle plugins, basic integrations, demos, and documentation.
-In this release our main focus is Android development, but we keep in mind classic Java and Kotlin use-cases, and also Kotlin Multi-Platform.
+In this release, our primary focus is Android development, but we keep in mind classic Java and Kotlin use cases, as well as Kotlin Multi Platform (KMP).

 - [Planned Issues (milestone)](https://github.com/gradle/declarative-gradle/milestone/1)
 - [Prototypes](./unified-prototype/README.md)

 ### Public Early Access Release (EAP)

-The first version is ready for wide external evaluation and feedback.
+The first version is ready for broad external evaluation and feedback.
-That inclides making the Declarative Gradle plugins functional for core use-cases, and also having Early-Access IDE Support in Android Studio.
+That includes making the Declarative Gradle plugins functional for core use cases and having Early-Access IDE Support in Android Studio.

 - [Planned Issues (milestone)](https://github.com/gradle/declarative-gradle/milestone/2)

 ### Public Beta

-Should the experiments and the EAP release be succesful, we intend to address the feedback over the summer and to release a public Beta version in Autumn 2024.
+Should the experiments and the EAP release be successful, we intend to address the feedback over the summer and to release a public Beta version in Autumn 2024.

 ### Public Release

-To be scheduled, depending on adoption and evaluation feedback.
+It is to be scheduled depending on adoption and evaluation feedback.